jonas-grgt/jonasg.io/content/posts/test-first-tldr/index.md

 - Introduction of new features
 - Modifications to existing features

-Additionally TDD also plays a crucial role in the design of our applications.
+TDD achieves this by playing a crucial role in the design of our applications.
-Once we have **a working feature**, regardless of its initial quality or elegance, having robust tests in place enables us to modify the internal workings with confidence.
+Once we have developed **a working feature**, regardless of its initial code quality or elegance, having robust tests in place enables us to modify the internal workings with confidence.

-This ensures
+This is what the whole red-green-refactor cycle is about.

-that changes made to improve
+Such an approach ensures that changes made to improve or optimize the code
-or optimize the code (after our initial green tests or even months later when refactoring) do not inadvertently introduce errors or regressions.
+(after our initial green tests or even months later when refactoring or altering the feature's behavior) do not inadvertently introduce errors or regressions.

 Do not confuse a working feature by working code.<b style="color: #3da6b1;">